-I suggest that as you plan for 2019, whether in your business or your personal life, maybe this December is a good time to step back and really think about what drives you — your ambition, your goals.
-And why these are important to you.
+I suggest that as you plan for 2021, whether in your business or your personal life, now is a good time to step back and really think about what drives you — your ambition, your goals and why these are important to you.

 Georg Hegel, the German philosopher, once said, “Nothing great in the world has ever been accomplished without passion.”

-Before you begin developing your marketing plan and budget for 2019, or setting your personal goals for the coming year, step back and evaluate what you are most passionate about – in your business, your job or your personal life.
+As you develop your marketing plan and budget for 2021, or set your personal goals for the coming year, make time to step back and evaluate what you are most passionate about – in your business, your job and your personal life.
 What drives you and excites you about coming to work each day?
 What gives you the most enjoyment?
 And why?

 Being around passionate people is contagious, something I have witnessed time and time again, both in business and in my personal life.
-A client who is passionate about his or her business and who has employees who are equally passionate about what they do, will instill that same enthusiasm in their professional associates and their customers or clients.
+A client who is passionate about his or her business and who has employees who are equally passionate about what they do, will instill that same enthusiasm in their professional associates, their customers and their clients.

 “The purpose of life is not to be happy.
 It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well.”